 - 40 days of AIS and Radar data collected during 2011 for the NRA (Anatec, 2012); and - 28 days AIS data collected during 2017, collected for the purpose of validating the findings of the NRA via a validation exercise (Anatec, 2018).

-Data has been collected within a study area comprising 10nm buffer of the Seagreen site to ensure passing traffic is captured, noting that the assessment has focused on transits through the site itself to ensure the analysis is site specific and relevant to the OSPs.
+Data has been collected within a study area comprising a 10nm buffer of the Seagreen site to ensure relevant passing traffic is captured, while still allowing site specific analysis.

 7.2 Vessel Count